 Known as Denton Square, Denton’s historic downtown area is a walkable, mixed-use entertainment district filled with places to eat, drink and shop.
 Go solo, bring a group of friends or load up the kiddos; it’s a destination that holds fun for everyone.

 Housed in historical buildings, local businesses have done an amazing job of renovating the structures and filling them with shops and restaurants that are a mix of old, new, quirky, cool, retro, and most of all, never ordinary.

-With more than 500 area structures to explore, we’ve chosen a small sampling of how to fill your day with fun.
+With more than 500 area structures to explore, we’ve chosen a small sampling of fun things to do in Denton Texas this weekend.